 The landscape was covered in yellow tephra.
 And black lava was sticking up from all the tephra, quite scenic.

 The driver stopped and let us out to touch the tephra.
 It is amazingly light.
-While standing there I felt such strong ties to my country.
-I had been travelling for 3 weeks and seen all kinds of beautiful landscapes, but in the vast wilderness of my country I felt this strong connection and said to myself: "Now, THIS is Iceland".
+While standing there, I felt a strong sense of connection to my country.
+I had been travelling for 3 weeks and seen all kinds of beautiful landscapes, but in the vast wilderness of my country, I felt this strong connection and said to myself: "Now, THIS is Iceland".

-Due to the heavy rain, the rivers had flooded and we couldn't hike into the canyon, as was planned.
-But our guide told us about the waterfall and the two dragons in the canyon, from which the canyon draws its name.
+Due to heavy rain, the rivers had flooded, so we couldn't hike into the canyon as planned.
+But our guide told us about the waterfall and the two dragons in the canyon, which the canyon is named after.

-If you look closely then you can see the image of 2 dragons in the upper part of my photo.
+If you look closely, you can see the image of 2 dragons in the upper part of my photo.
 I hope you can spot them.
 You can see the waterfall in the canyon, which I visited on my second trip to Askja back in 2016.

 Drekagil canyon

 There is a hut by Drekagil canyon, called Dreki, with sleeping accommodation.
-If you plan on staying there remember to bring food as there is no food for sale there.
+If you plan to stay there, remember to bring food, as there is no food for sale.

-We left one of the passengers, who travelled with us on this tour, at Dreki and he was planning on staying there for a couple of days.
+We left one of the passengers who travelled with us on this tour at Dreki, and he planned to stay there for a couple of days.

-He had only brought a sandwich with him as he thought he could buy food at the hut.
+He had only brought a sandwich with him, thinking he could buy food at the hut.
 Our guide had to bring him food on his next trip to Askja, which was 2 days later.

 Hiking to Askja

-When we visited there was still a field of snow on the path.
+When we visited, there was still snow on the path.

 Víti explosion crater by Askja

-When I finally laid my eyes on the Víti explosion crater I was in awe.
-The big crater of Víti with its whitish opaque blue water is like out of this world.
-The crater is 150 meters in diameter and in it is a 25-30 degrees C hot geothermal, sulfurous lake, in which one can bathe.
+When I finally laid my eyes on the Víti explosion crater, I was in awe.
+The enormous crater of Víti with its whitish opaque blue water is like something out of this world.
+The crater is 150 meters in diameter, and in it is a 25-30 degrees C hot geothermal, sulfurous lake, in which one can bathe.

-There had been an earthquake and landslide by Askja on July 21st, with a wave estimated to have been as high as 50 meters with water from Lake Askja flowing into the Víti explosion crater.
+There had been an earthquake and landslide by Askja on July 21st, with a wave estimated at 50 meters high, with water from Lake Askja flowing into the Víti explosion crater.

 This resulted in the water level of Lake Askja now being 2 meters higher than before.
-When we visited it was not allowed to go for a swim in the crater.
+When we visited, we were not allowed to go for a swim in the crater.

 Víti explosion crater by Askja